nathmo/Andes_Miner/README.md

 You are the **Overseer**: a camera over an endless Andean slope.
 Mark rock for mining, and your workers dig it out, haul the ore home, clear rubble, and lay roads.
 Refine ore into metal, build a vehicle workshop, and grow from three workers with hand tools into a fleet of mining machines.
-No win, no lose — build at your own pace.
+As you reach villages, connect them together with a road network while keeping an eye on your CO2 emmission by switching to renewable energy.

 ![Andes gameplay: roads radiating from HQ across an Andean slope of shaded hex cubes](docs/screenshot.png)

-Blend of **Lego Rock Raiders** (dig, haul, vehicles) and **Factorio** (roads, processing chains).
-Built in plain, readable Python with **pygame-ce**.
+the game is inspired by a blend of **Lego Rock Raiders** (dig, haul, vehicles) and **Factorio** (processing, production graph).
+Built in plain Python with **pygame-ce**.

-## The slope / movement rule
-Tiles are pointy-top hexes shaded as isometric cubes.
-The two **vertical** edges (straight east/west) are **blocked** — you move only across the four slanted edges (NE/NW/SE/SW), so every step reads as climbing stairs up or down the slope.
-The map still connects: going "east" is a NE→SE zig-zag.

-Press **SPACE** at the summit splash to zoom in and start.

 ## Controls
+you can do everything via point and click but if you do get hooked and want to be more efficient :
 - **Excavate tool** (`M`) — LMB marks rock for mining (within your machines' reach of a road); drag to box-mark many.
 With a **Mining Planner** built, box-selecting ore beyond reach auto-plans the dig + road corridor out to it.